 Over many millennia the pool had been hollowed deeper by bits of mud carried away on hooves and hides.
 Now it was a generous knee-deep deliverance from thirst and heat.
 Perhaps it hid below its surface secret little fissures and pebble beds that kept slowly bleeding into it, preventing it from also turning into a sun-baked crust of cracked mud or loose white sand.

 We checked carefully all round the hoof-muddied edge, but no sign of crocodiles dragging themselves out onto the banks to bask.
-The surface was as smooth as a sheet of glass, with just the occasional bubble that popped and sent out the faintest ripples, almost like a whisper too soft to hear.
+The surface was as smooth as a sheet of glass, with just the occasional bubble that popped and sent out the faintest ripples, like whispers formed but not spoken.

-Kgalamathe chopped off a young sapling with his machete and tied a piece of fish line to it and we were rewarded with a few small fish to go with the maize meal porridge and and, if we had any left, something or another from a tin.
-And, there was a special treat to come – washing off caked sweat and dust of the day’s walk.
+This was rare perfection for the end of a hard, hot day.
+I had us move some three hundred paces away so we wouldn’t disturb game coming to drink, and make camp.
+Kgalamathe chopped off a sapling with his machete and tied his fish line to it and we were rewarded with a few small fish to go with the something or another from tins.
+And, there was a special treat to come – washing off the caked sweat and dust of the bush.

 Simple things like this bring good cheer and contentment into the midst of the men reclining around the fire.
 It loosens stories from their memory nooks, some old, heard many times, but sounding, tonight, like new ones.
 Some drift lazily through the blue woodsmoke, others dance like the flames, rich with animation.
 Some leave chuckles in there wake, others, sad look-aways, or shaking of heads.
 One leads to another, keeping the men from their lairs till the Southern Cross hangs skew and low on the horizon.